-23. Although a digital signature produces a tamper evident seal, financial services businesses should ensure that their procedures provide for confirmation of the authenticity of a digital signature.
+20. Although a digital signature produces a tamper evident seal, financial services businesses should ensure that their procedures provide for confirmation of the authenticity of a digital signature.
 The procedures should also include the measures to be taken in the event that checks do not confirm the integrity of a digitally signed document.

-A.5.5 Digital Signatures Technology Risk Evaluation
+A.3.5.
+Digital Signatures Technology Risk Evaluation

-- 24. Due to the security controls and authentication of the source document, an attached digital signature provides confidence that the received document is genuine and not tampered with in any manner. - 25.
-If a financial services business decides to accept and/or use digital signatures then they should conduct a technology risk evaluation of the system and anticipated use.
-Guidelines for the completion of a technology risk evaluation are included in Section

-- A.3.
-The guidelines are not intended to be an exhaustive list or a full schedule of risk mitigants, they are only included as a range of factors for consideration. - 26.
-The technology risk evaluation for the use of digital signature need only be conducted to the extent that the Board of a financial services business is satisfied that the use of digital signatures continues to maintain compliance with existing policies procedures and controls and therefore regulatory obligations. - 27.
-The technology risk evaluation should extend to confirming that the digital user, ("the sender"), has appropriate authorisation controls in place regarding who is allowed to use the facility.
-The sender should be aware that receipt of documents that have a digital signature attached would be considered as authentic and authorised.
+- 21. Due to the security controls and authentication of the source document, an attached digital signature provides confidence that the received document is genuine and not tampered with in any manner. - 22.
+If a financial services business decides to accept and/or use digital signature technology then they should conduct a technology risk evaluation of the system and its anticipated use.
+Guidelines for the completion of a technology risk evaluation are included in Section A.1. - 23.
+The technology risk evaluation for the use of digital signatures need only be conducted to the extent that the Board of a financial services business is satisfied that the use of digital signatures continues to maintain compliance with existing policies, procedures and controls. - 24.
+The technology risk evaluation should extend to confirming that the digital signatory ("the sender") has appropriate authorisation controls in place regarding who is allowed to use the facility.
+The sender should be aware that receipt of documents that have a digital signature attached would be considered as authorised.

-A.6.
-Certification
+A.4.
+Electronic Certification of Due Diligence Data which is in Paper Form

-- 28. If a financial services business uses an electronic method or system for certification purposes then the rules stated in section 4.5.2 of the Handbooks, regarding suitable certifiers, applies. - 29.
-A financial services business must not employ an electronic method or system which enables a natural person to self-certify their personal identification documents. - 30.
-Where a financial services business accepts electronic certification it must only do so under a digital signature. - 31.
-A customer submitting directly documents via a portal, phone or tablet qualifies as data collection which would require verification by a suitable certifier.
-A financial services business must not accept as verification of identity uncertified documents received via a portal, phone or tablet directly from a customer. - 32.
-Use of a certifier guards against the risk that identification data provided does not correspond to the individual whose identity is to be verified.
-For certification to be effective the certifier will need to have seen the original documentation and, where certifying evidence of identity containing a photograph, has met the individual in person. - 33.
-Effective certification requires the customer to present themselves, together with their physical documentation verifying aspects of their identity, to a suitable, independent third party individual, for the purpose of the third party validating that they have both seen the documentation verifying identity and secondly that the customer is the person depicted within the documentation provided.
-When technology is used to fulfil certification financial services businesses should be certain that the method includes functionality that adequately mitigate risks associated with a person not being present. - 34.
-Should the certifier accept the documentation presented then using digital encryption software the certifier will apply a digital signature to an electronic copy of the physical document. - 35.
-Financial services businesses should use a risk-based approach when deciding whether the certification is adequate and meets the criteria described in point 102.
-Best practice is that the certification will incorporate the following:

-- confirmation that they have met the individual in question; - confirmation that they have seen the original(s) of the document(s) being certified; - the date the document was certified; and - adequate details about the identity of the certifier in order that the receiving institution can satisfy itself that the certifier is a suitable person in the circumstances. - 36.
-Copy documentation applies specifically to paper copies and not documents received through use of an electronic verification method or system that enables authentication.
-In both instances, (paper and electronic), the objective is to confirm a document is a true copy of an original document and financial services businesses should use a risk-based approach to determine whether they are satisfied this has been achieved and if not apply further measures.
+- 25. This section applies specifically to the electronic certification of paper documents and not identification data received through the use of an electronic verification method or system as described in section A.5. below. - 26.
+If a financial services business uses an electronic method or system for certification purposes then the rules stated in section 4.5.2 of the Handbook regarding suitable certifiers apply. - 27.
+A financial services business must not employ an electronic method or system which enables a natural person to self-certify their personal identification documents. - 28.
+Where a financial services business accepts electronic certification it must only do so under a digital signature. - 29.
+Should the certifier accept the documentation presented then using digital encryption software the certifier will apply a digital signature to an electronic copy of the physical document. - 30.
+Financial services businesses should use a risk-based approach when deciding whether the certification is adequate and meets the criteria described in paragraph 102 of the Handbook.
+Best practice is that the certification will incorporate the following: - confirmation that the certifier has met the individual in question; - confirmation that the certifier has seen the original(s) of the document(s) being certified; - the date the document was certified; and - adequate details about the identity of the certifier in order that the receiving institution can satisfy itself that the certifier is a suitable person in the circumstances. - 31.
+The objective of electronic certification is to confirm a document is a true copy of an original document and financial services businesses should use a risk-based approach to determine whether they are satisfied this has been achieved and if not further measures should be applied.

-A.6.1 Risk Mitigation Measures
+A.4.1.
+Risk Mitigation Measures